larsvilhuber/ssb-demo/code/Description-docker-conf.md

 # Demonstration of Synthetic and Confidential Data Processing

+## Introduction

-We demonstrate a simple scenario of using containers (in this case, Docker) hosted on cloud platform (in this case, CodeOcean) to faciliate synthetic and confidential data processing.
-The purpose of using containers is to provide users with access to data and coding resources such that their analysis is easily reproducible, while retaining portability and adaptability on the data provider's side to facilitate validation.
-The use of cloud providers removes the need for users to install anything locally.
+We demonstrate a simple scenario of using containers (in this case, Docker) hosted on cloud platform (in this case, CodeOcean) to facilitate synthetic and confidential data processing.
+The purpose of using containers is to provide users with access to synthetic data and coding resources such that their analysis is easily reproducible, while retaining portability and adaptability on the data provider's side to facilitate validation against the confidential data.

+The use of cloud providers removes the need for users of the synthetic to install anything locally.
+The use of containers enforces reproducibility out-of-box when using synthetic data, as well as streamlines validation against the confidential data (which is in essence a replication of the analysis on the synthetic data).
+Furthermore, it enables scalability.
 CodeOcean is a commercial service facilitating that process by making the resources available through a web browser, though the basic functionality can be achieved on any container system.
 Options include [Wholetale](https://wholetale.org), [Gigantum](https://gigantum.com/), and others.
-Finally, users who wish to not use such services can also typically provide their own setup, at very little additional cost or effort.
+Finally, users who wish to not use such services can also typically provide their own setup for the synthetic data component, at very little additional cost or effort.
+For data providers, the tools used (containers) are widely used by numerous cloud providers, are transparent in how they are built, and allow for in-depth security scanning while retaining much of the flexibility that researchers and IT providers seak.

+## Details

 Reproducibility is important for synthetic data products when there is a validation or verification process involved.
 In such a setting, data users will first use the synthetic